apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/backup-and-restore/snapshot-backup-and-restore-for-mysql.md

 title: Snapshot backup and restore for MySQL
 description: Guide for backup and restore for MySQL
 keywords: [mysql, snapshot, backup, restore]
-sidebar_position: 2
+sidebar_position: 1
-sidebar_label: Snapshot backup and restore
+sidebar_label: By snapshot
 ---

 # Snapshot backup and restore for MySQL

+Snapshot backup is one type of full backup.
+Snapshot backup and restore is the recommended option of KubeBlocks but it also depends on whether your environment support snapshot.
+If snapshot backup is not supported, try [Data file backup and restore](./data-file-backup-and-restore.md)

-This section shows how to use `kbcli` to back up and restore a MySQL cluster.
+This guide shows how to use `kbcli` to back up and restore a MySQL cluster.

 ***Before you start***